-CERTIFICATE OF ELECTION: After the Board of Supervisors declares the results of the election, the Registrar of Voters shall make and deliver to each person elected a certificate of election signed by the Registrar of Voters. §§ 15372, 15401
+CERTIFICATE OF ELECTION: Approximately on this date, the elections official shall make and deliver to each person elected under its jurisdiction, a certificate of election signed by the elections official. § 15401

-DATE OF TAKING OFFICE: Elected School Board Members take office on the first Friday in December after the General Election.
+DATE OF TAKING OFFICE - SCHOOL BOARD MEMBERS:

+Elected School Board Members take office on the first Friday in December after the General Election.
+Ed § 5017